cysouw/diathesis/text/c08_preverbs.md

    (= Der Beamte verursacht, dass der Flüchtling zum Bürger wird.)
 :::

-The prefix *entˈ-* includes an inherent negation, leading to verbs that express that the object does not have the nominal property, like *entwalden* 'to deforest', i.e. 'to cause not to have a forest' [@next b].
-The prefix *erˈ-* seems to have a slightly different semantic structure in that there is an experiencer involved, either as the nominative subject, like in *erbeuten* 'to loot' [@next b], or as the accusative object, like in *erdolchen* 'to stab with a dagger' [@next b].
+The prefix *entˈ‑* includes an inherent negation, leading to verbs that express that the object does not have the nominal property, like *entwalden* 'to deforest', i.e. 'to cause not to have a forest' [@next b].
+The prefix *erˈ‑* seems to have a slightly different semantic structure in that there is an experiencer involved, either as the nominative subject, like in *erbeuten* 'to loot' [@next b], or as the accusative object, like in *erdolchen* 'to stab with a dagger' [@next b].

 ::: ex
 a.
 Die Arbeiter entwaldeten den Hügel. \